finn0/apns2/README.md

 ## Notes
 This project is forked from https://github.com/sideshow/apns2.
-It enables go modules and fixes some vulnerable dependencies.
+It enables go modules and replaces some vulnerable dependencies.

 ## Features